lukezbihlyj/vdf-parser/readme.md

 # VDF Parser

 An open-source VDF parser for Valve's proprietary format used in Source games.
+This package is 100% tested and available for use in any project under the MIT license.

 ## Installation

 ### Via Composer

-Add the following to your `composer.json` file:
+Add the following to your `composer.json` file and run `composer update` to update the dependencies and pull in the new package.

 ```json
 "require": {